DanielKeep/tlborm/text/mbe.md

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
 At least, nothing that appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
 As such, you can *technically* use `macro_rules!` in any position where an empty expansion is valid.

 ## Matching

-> **TODO**: How MR handles an invocation.
-First example should be literal token matching.

 When a macro is invoked, the `macro_rules!` interpreter goes through the rules one by one, in lexical order.
 For each rule, it tries to match the contents of the input token tree against that rule's `pattern`.
 A pattern must match the *entirety* of the input to be considered a match.